CESSProject/cess_pois/README.md

 //send spaceProof to verifier and wait for the response, but the space challenge didn't change any state, so no update is required based on the response
 ```
 *Note:*
-Whenever you complete a batch of space proof challenge, you need to calculate the hash value of the proof data, calculate the MHT with the hash values of all proof batches as elements, and submit the root hash value to the blockchain as proof of completion.
+Whenever you complete a batch of space proof challenge, you need to calculate the hash value of the proof data, calculate the total hash with the hash values of all proof batches as content (Arrange splicing in order), and submit the total hash value to the blockchain as proof of completion.

 When the space proofs of all idle files are verified, the verifier will return the signature of the verification result, and you needs to submit the result and signature to the blockchain.Please submit in time to avoid overtime penalty.